tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 2.1 Introduction and Context (non-normative)

 The `bdqffdq:` portion of the BDQ standard is a specification for a framework for describing data quality.
-This Fitness for Use Framework (often referred to simply as "The Framework") is based on a mathematical formulation, using set theory (Veiga, 2016), and is represented as an OWL ontology.
+This Fitness For Use Framework (often referred to simply as "The Framework") is based on a mathematical formulation, using set theory (Veiga, 2016), and is represented as an OWL ontology.
 This document describes the organization and use of the OWL ontology.

 This document provides a background for understanding the `bdqtest:` Test descriptions.
 Each of the Tests in the `bdqtest:` namespace have been designed and described within this Framework and are framed using the terms and concepts from the Framework.
-The Fitness for Use Framework provides the context for each Test, and has shaped decisions made about each Test.
+The Fitness For Use Framework provides the context for each Test, and has shaped decisions made about each Test.

 This document provides a concise description and normative information about the `bdqffdq:` ontology and a summary of the mathematical formalization.
 See the [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) document for the list of terms in the `bdqffdq:` vocabulary.
 See the [Fitness For Use Framework Ontology Vocabulary Extension](../../extension/bdqffdq/index.md) for documentation on additional axioms.
-See the [Biodiversity Data Quality Fitness for Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) for the formal representation of the vocabulary as an OWL ontology.
+See the [Biodiversity Data Quality Fitness For Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) for the formal representation of the vocabulary as an OWL ontology.
 The mathematical formalization provides a description of inferences and reasoning that may be made with the terms in the vocabulary.

 ### 2.2 Description of the Fitness For Use Framework ontology (non-normative)

-The Fitness for Use Framework defines data quality in relation to a specified use, emphasizing that data quality is not abstract but purpose-dependent.
+The Fitness For Use Framework defines data quality in relation to a specified use, emphasizing that data quality is not abstract but purpose-dependent.
 It provides a formal way to describe a `Use Case` (`bdqffdq:UseCase`) and the criteria for evaluating whether a dataset is fit for that purpose.
 By linking data quality explicitly to use, the Framework enables consistent assessment and assurance of fitness for a given purpose.

 The Framework can be conceptually divided into three horizontal layers: `Data Quality Needs`, `Data Quality Solutions`, and `Data Quality Reports`.
 Needs describe what it means for data to have quality for some use, Solutions describe tools to evaluate quality, and Reports are produced by Solutions to describe the evaluation of quality in particular datasets.